Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Introduction

-In this study, we focus on such an interplay between light and heavy dark species in models that can simultaneously be probed by experiments targeting light and long-lived particles (LLPs).
-As we will show, already in a simple extension of the most minimal scenarios in which we add a heavy DM candidate and much lighter secluded dark species one can find new complementary detection prospects in future CMB surveys and DM ID searches, in addition to standard searches.
-We will highlight possible unique non-local effects in DM ID that could appear in the models with very long-lived light mediators; cf. Refs\cite{Rothstein:2009pm,Kim:2017qaw,Chu:2017vao,Gori:2018lem,Agashe:2020luo}.
-In this case, the interplay between different channels of DM ID observations could be challenging to interpret in standard WIMP scenarios, while it could be indicative of the existence of a dark sector comprising of both heavy WIMP-like DM particles and much lighter and long-lived species.
+In this study, we focus on such an interplay between light and heavy dark species in models that can simultaneously be probed by experiments targeting signatures related to heavy DM and signals associated with light and long-lived particles (LLPs).
+As we will show, already in a simple extension of the most minimal scenarios in which we add a heavy DM candidate and much lighter secluded dark species, one can find new complementary detection prospects in future CMB surveys and DM ID searches, in addition to standard LLP searches.

-We will focus on a popular dark Higgs boson portal, which is often considered as a convenient mediator between the SM and even very complicated BSM sectors\cite{Chacko:2005pe,Schabinger:2005ei,Patt:2006fw,Branco:2011iw,Craig:2015pha}.
-In particular, such a portal can naturally be related to the \textsl{hidden valley} scenarios predicting the existence of some LLPs\cite{Strassler:2006im}.
-Motivated by this, we will assume that the relevant new scalar species -- in our case it will be SM singlet mixing with the SM Higgs -- has a mass below $1\gev$ and suppressed couplings to the SM sector.
-The remaining non-minimal BSM content of our model will further contain particles at a wide mass scales between $\sim1\mev$ and $10\tev$, or so, including a heavy secluded DM candidate that could be targeted in future ID observations.
+We will focus on a popular dark photon portal, which is often considered to be a mediator between the SM and even very complicated BSM sectors~\cite{Pospelov:2007mp,Batell:2009di,Batell:2009yf,Fabbrichesi:2020wbt}.
+In particular, such a portal can naturally be related to the \textsl{hidden valley} scenarios predicting the existence of some LLPs~\cite{Strassler:2006im}.
+Motivated by this, we assume that the relevant new light species has a mass below $1\gev$ up to a few tens of GeV and suppressed couplings to the SM sector.
+The remaining non-minimal BSM content of our model will further contain particles at mass scales up to $10\tev$, or so, including a heavy secluded DM candidate that could be targeted in future ID observations.

+As we will see, in our two-component DM scenario there are new effects that are not present in the minimal setup and that consequently lead to new experimental signatures.
+In particular, dark-bremsstrahlung annihilations of the dominant heavy DM particle might produce non-trivial spectra of SM species and be additionally affected by striking \textit{non-local DM ID} signatures that both require modified search strategies.
+The presence of very long-lived light mediator species might also leave imprints on CMB observations.
+In addition, in our model, accelerator-based intensity-frontier experiments could unveil the existence of light dark sector portal species.
+The combination of the above signatures clearly differs from simplified models with light, GeV-scale DM.